megaease/easeprobe/README.md

 Check the [Notification Configuration](./docs/Manual.md#78-notification-configuration) to see how to configure it.

-## 1.3 Report
+## 1.3 Report & Metrics

+EaseProbe supports the following report and metrics:

 - **SLA Report Notify**.
 EaseProbe would send the daily, weekly, or monthly SLA report using the defined **`notify:`** methods.
 - **SLA Live Report**.
 The EaseProbe would listen on the `0.0.0.0:8181` port by default.
-By accessing this service you will be provided with Live SLA report either as HTML at `http://localhost:8181/` or as JSON at `http://localhost:8181/api/v1/sla`
+By accessing this service you will be provided with live SLA report either as HTML at `http://localhost:8181/` or as JSON at `http://localhost:8181/api/v1/sla`
 - **SLA Data Persistence**.
 The SLA data will be persisted in `$CWD/data/data.yaml` by default.
 You can configure this path by editing the `settings` section of your configuration file.

 For more information, please check the [Global Setting Configuration](./docs/Manual.md#79-global-setting-configuration)

+- **Prometheus Metrics**.
+The EaseProbe would listen on the `8181` port by default.
+By accessing this service you will be provided with Prometheus metrics at `http://easeprobe:8181/metrics`.

+The metrics are prefixed with `easeprobe_` and are documented in [Prometheus Metrics Exporter](./docs/Manual.md#6-prometheus-metrics-exporter)

 # 2. Getting Started